Shih Tzu Lhasa Apso Rescue

 Rescuers care enough to provide for these dogs when their original owners did not, to

-know that if someone cannot afford a nominal donation for adoption it is likely that person
+to know that if someone cannot afford a nominal donation for adoption it is likely that

-would also be unable to provide proper veterinary care for the animal Rescue has loved to
+person would also be unable to provide proper veterinary care for the animal Rescue

 animals, deemed of no value, will suffer.
 (See "FREE TO A GOOD HOME?":

-they are worth, to make a difference.
-There are more then enough misconceptions about
+all they are worth, to make a difference.
+There are more then enough misconceptions

 Breed Rescues": http://www.darkrose-bds.com/kennel/resc/rescmisc.htm)

-Top Ten Reasons for Pet Relinquishment to Shelters in the United States".
-How many
+"The Top Ten Reasons for Pet Relinquishment to Shelters in the United States".
+How

-seriously ill, old, or untrained dogs can Rescues take?
+many seriously ill, old, or untrained dogs can Rescues take?
 Yet this is Rescue.
-Rescuers care for

 Rescuers devote a lot of energy trying to close down the puppy mills and back yard

-diminishes.
+never diminishes.
 We take calls at all hours of the day and night.
-Why not--not a one of us sleeps
+Why not--not a one of

-well after the horrors we've seen--and when we do sleep, we hear the whimpering of those
+us sleeps well after the horrors we've seen--and when we do sleep, we hear the

-animals in our dreams.
-Please visit Pyrangel Rescue Network'swebsite at
+whimpering of those animals in our dreams.
+Please visit Pyrangel Rescue

 http://www.greatpyreneesrescue.net.
 Look under"All About Rescue" to learn more.